To view the complete list of changes, see the release notes feed.

-Previously when selecting which templates to use in On-page editing the template selector first searched for a template with tag '**Edit**' then a template without a tag and finally a template with tag '**Preview**'.
-This has been changed so in on page edit it only searches for template with tag '**Edit**' and then template with no tag (that is template with tag 'Preview' is not searched for during on page edit).
+Previously when selecting which templates to use in On-page editing, the template selector first searched for a template with the tag Edit, then a template without a tag, and finally a template with the tag Preview.
+This was changed so that on-page edit it only searches for a template with the tag Edit and then the template with no tag (that is template with the tag Preview is not searched for during on-page edit).

-So if you have a template that is just tagged with '**Preview**' that was used both for preview and on page edit then you need to add tag '**Edit**' to the template registration as well to get the template registered for on page edit as well.
+So if you have a template just tagged with Preview that was used for preview and on-page edit, you must add the tag 'Edit' to the template registration to register the template for on-page edit.

-GuiPlugInAttribute` to extend admin mode with UI plugins, which were based on the previous WebForms admin mode.
-The new admin mode does not support `
+GuiPlugInAttribute to extend admin mode with UI plugins based on the previous WebForms admin mode.
+The new admin mode does not support

 Instead, you should extend admin mode to register a menu provider.